hatredholder/Copy-To-Clipboard-Hex-Colors/README.md

 Made with Django 4.0, JS.

-Press click to copy the chosen hex color to your clipboard, not much else to it.
+Press "Click" button to copy the chosen hex color to your clipboard, not much else to it.

 # Preview: